Skip to content

 5. Visitors who already have a visiting ticket to the Bastille Opera.

-6. Visitors who have an Opera subscriber card or those who have a card of Pass’ Academie.
+6. Visitors who have an Opera subscriber card or those who have a Pass’ Academie card.

-7. Visitors who have a ticket to either Musee d’Orsay or Musee Gustave Moreau, as long as the ticket is 8 days old maximum.
+7. Visitors with a ticket to either Musee d’Orsay or Musee Gustave Moreau, as long as the ticket is 8 days old maximum.

 8. Free Admission (upon presentation of valid identification or certificate):